jobindjohn/vivaplus_v0.2/documentation/docs/model-doc/pelvis-and-lower-extremities.md

 ![Tibia ACL attachement points](https://media.springernature.com/full/springer-static/image/art%3A10.1007%2Fs00167-010-1372-1/MediaObjects/167_2010_1372_Fig5_HTML.gif?as=webp)

-Tibia insertion:
+#####Tibia insertion:
-Stӓubliand Rauschning: 43.3% of the anterior-to-posterior distance acrossthe tibia as measured at the level of the posterior tibial margin at the posterior intercondylar area.In their study,the anteriormost fibers inserted at 27.5% across the plateau
+Stӓubli and Rauschning: 43.3% of the anterior-to-posterior distance acrossthe tibia as measured at the level of the posterior tibial margin at the posterior intercondylar area.In their study,the anteriormost fibers inserted at 27.5% across the plateau

+Frank et al., 2010: "
+The average AP diameter of the tibia was measured to be 50 ± 4 mm (range 40–64 mm).
+Female knees averaged 47 ± 3 mm compared to 52 ± 4 mm in men.
+The anterior-most position of the ACL attachment on the tibia was, on average, 14 ± 3 mm (range 8–26 mm) from the anterior edge of the tibia, or 28 ± 5% the total depth of the tibia.
+In women, the anterior-most position of the insertion was, on average, 13 ± 2 mm (28 ± 5%) compared to 15 ± 3 mm (28 ± 5%) in men.
+The posterior-most position of the ACL attachment on the tibia was located, on average, 31 ± 4 mm (range 23–40) from the anterior edge of the tibia, or 63 ± 6% the depth of the tibia.
+In women, the posterior-most position was, on average, 29 ± 3 mm (62 ± 5%) contrasted to 33 ± 4 mm (64 ± 5%) in men.
+Finally, the central portion of the ACL attachment on the tibia was located, on average, 23 ± 3 mm (range 16–30 mm).
+This center position corresponds to a point 46 ± 4% of the total tibial AP diameter as described.
+In women, this position was located at 21 ± 2 mm (45 ± 4%) compared to 24 ± 3 mm (46 ± 4%) in men.
+It was determined that the ACL takes up an average 36 ± 6% of the sagittal depth of the tibia and that the tibial insertion of the ACL is located between 28 and 63% of the total depth of the tibia in the anterior–posterior (sagittal) plane."

 ####Posterior cruciate Ligament (PCL)